Why yes, there is a difference between a review and a critique. In fact, there are quite a lot of things that are different about the two.

 A critic shouldn’t give personal feedback, but experienced feedback.
 What I mean is that they give feedback along the lines of, “In my experience, it’s better to give the protagonist a disadvantage so the audience cares about her.”

-It’s not the same as giving a biased opinion like, “I don’t like the protagonist and I didn’t really care about her.”
+It’s not the same as giving a biased opinion like, “I don’t like the protagonist because she has red hair.”

 A Review Helps Spread The Word